real tennis champions trophy

 Real tennis meets a venue rich in royal heritage as the Real Tennis Champions Trophy returns to Hampton Court Palace.
+Read on for a preview and how to purchase tickets.

-Now in its 5th year, The Champions Trophy celebrates the skill and dedication of this ancient sport, and fuses modern athleticism, power and guile with this strategic and challenging pursuit once beloved of kings.
+Now in its 7th year, the Champions Trophy celebrates the skill and dedication of this ancient sport, and fuses modern athleticism, power and guile with this strategic and challenging pursuit once beloved of kings.
 Like the legendary tournaments held by Henry VIII at the palace, the Real Tennis Champions Trophy will bring together the sport’s finest players under one royal roof – real drama is definitely included in the ticket!

 Don’t know the rules of Real Tennis?
 Not to worry!
 Champions Trophy Stewards and other spectators will assist you with the rules and tactics of this highly intriguing game.
 There is also help on the ‘How To Play’ section of the tournament website.